The Satan Killer

-The Satan Killer is a 1993 American thriller-horror film directed and written by Stephen Calamari Sayre.
+The Satan Killer is a 1993 American thriller-horror film directed and written by Stephen Sayre (under the name Stephen Calamari).
 The film is an American crime-horror flick filmed in Virginia Beach, Virginia.
 It is widely distributed through A.I.P Home Video.

 Plot

 A police detective's fiance is killed by a maniacal, murdering crystal meth dealer dubbed by the media as, "The Satan Killer" played by James Westbrook, so he decides to go on a solo head hunt for him.
 Along the way, he teams up with an ex-cop (Billy Franklin) and an ex-male nurse.

 The main character, detective Stephens, is an atrocious alcoholic, drowning his sorrows daily.
 At one point he gets saved from a brutal beating by a drag queen.
 Throughout his Journey, he ends up brutally killing about a half dozen innocent people who stand in his way of apprehending The Satan Killer.
 We then find the Satan Killer's real name is Jimbo.
 Soon after, we discover his twisted sordid history.
 A scene is played where Jimbo is only a young man, and asks a priest why his mother and God hate him.
 Jimbo begins crying, then the film cuts to a scene with him, as a troubled adult male, standing in front of a church, where he shouts at the top of his lungs in anger "You never fooled me!".

 Yet, there is a soft side to Jimbo.
 During another scene, Jimbo's boss (and drug supplier) attempts to rape a young blonde.
 Jimbo tells him to lay off her and spares her life.
 As it turns out, we learn Jimbo's mother was an abusive stripper battling an addiction who ridiculed him throughout childhood.
 The blonde young woman resembled his mother so he felt for her and saved her life.